SAP-samples/teched2023-IN264/exercises/ex3/README.md

 2. From the navigation pane on the left side, switch to the **Design --> Integrations** area.
 <br><img src="/exercises/ex3/images/IS_CI_Navigate.png" width=90% height=90%>

-3. Click **"Create"** button on the top right area to create your own package
+3. Click the **"Create"** button on the top right area to create your own package.
 <br><img src="/exercises/ex3/images/CI_Create_Package_1.png" width=90% height=90%>

-4. Provide the following details and then press **"Save"** button.
+4. Provide the following details:
    > [!IMPORTANT]
    > Replace **XXX** with the participant number that is assigned to you.